StephenGenusa/Crestron-Documentation/README.md

 # Bits and Bytes of Crestron Knowledge #

+I am no longer involved in Crestron development.
+I studied Crestron, the company and their products, and worked with their devices as a programmer for about three years.
+I did a lot of off-hours experimentation, got involved with forensics around the same time, and I developed a lot of research material.
+Here is a small part of that material.
 Corrections, additions and pull-requests are welcome.

 - [File Extensions](FileExtensions.md)
 - [3-Series Application Managers](3SAppManagers.md)